yeshajt/project-euler/README.md

 # project-euler
 This repository contains solutions to Project Euler problems.
+The problems can be found at https://projecteuler.net/

-1, 4, 7, 10, ... solutions are in Python
+1, 3, 5, 7, ... solutions are in Python

-2, 5, 8, 11, ... solutions are in Java
+2, 4, 6, 8, ... solutions are in Java

-3, 6, 9, 12, ... solutions are in C